MarkusMaal2/login-backend/README.md

 [https://notes-backend-web.onrender.com](https://notes-backend-web.onrender.com)

 ## Authentication
 Every user is authenticated via a session token.
 A session token is created when a successful login request is made.
-See (#Endpoints)[Endpoints] for more details about logging in.
+See [Endpoints](#Endpoints) for more details about logging in.

 ## Error handling
 The API returns standard HTTP status codes for success and error responses.
 Error responses include a JSON object with a `message` field providing details about the error.